External Forces Impacting Business Performance

 Vendors and suppliers in your supply chain that historically deliver on time are now having issues.
 Depending on the geographic location of your sources, it could be advantageous to explore domestic or alternate offshore locations.
 More importantly, when seeking solutions to strengthen the supply chain, it is critical to consider the shipping, transportation, and logistical struggles.
 Overall, the goal is to meet the demand of your business and deliver on time.
 Losing profitable contracts is a way to go out of business.

 The easy answer is always to outsource critical functions.
 From outsourcing recruiting to a staffing agency, sales to an independent sales organization (ISO), or accounting to an external firm.
 However, when we develop the resources internally to combat the external forces, we have subject-matter experts readily available to pivot quickly in our business.

-If you are struggling with attracting top talent, then designate your "people person," allow them to gather feedback, understand the job market, and ultimately take action to generate satisfactory results.
+If you are struggling with attracting top talent, designate your "people person," allowing them to gather feedback, understand the job market, and ultimately take action to generate satisfactory results.

 Communication: Internal and External; Up and Down; and Side to Side

 Internally, if our leadership teams are not spreading messages from high-level meetings to enable the organizational mission to be carried out can be catastrophic.
-More importantly, these messages need to flow from leaders across different levels and to each team.
+More importantly, these messages must flow from leaders across different levels to each team.

-Externally, if we know of extended delays in the supply chain, we need to communicate with our customers and ensure proper planning and coordination for delivering products and services.
-Once again, leadership must pass this information to appropriate parties, so customers are not left in the unknown.
+Externally, suppose we know of extended delays in the supply chain.
+In that case, we need to communicate with our customers and ensure proper planning and coordination for delivering products and services.
+Once again, leadership must pass this information to appropriate parties so customers are not left in the unknown.